anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 ---

-# Intune for Education in your schools
+# What is Intune for Education?

 Microsoft Intune for Education is a cloud-based, mobile device management (MDM) service for schools.
 It helps your teachers and students stay productive on classroom devices, and keeps school data secure.